Long (and more interesting) version

 I had been contemplating the possibility of studying something related to Japan at the university for a while, and there was a degree in East Asian Studies that was what then they called a “second cycle”, that is, you had to have at least two years of another degree to then be able to do the two years of this one.
 So, I considered the idea of doing two years of Humanities as an online degree, while maintaining my job, and then moving on to that degree, not online anymore but in person.
 And while I was hesitating about whether to dare or not, the news came out that this “second cycle degree” was going to evolve into a “normal” four-year degree.
 Then I knew I had to do it, and I had to do it in its first year.
 So, I decided to take a huge turn on my professional life… with the invaluable unconditional support of my partner, who could have told me I was crazy for thinking considering that strange idea, in a time that did not encourage work ventures.
 I went to Japan for some months to improve my knowledge of the language –which in my case is a tool and not a goal by itself– and I started studying that new degree, the Degree in East Asian Studies, at the Universitat Autònoma de Barcelona.
 The syllabus included areas such as Society, Anthropology, Economics, Politics, Geography, Literature and others, but I focused mainly on its History.
 My objective was to learn as much as possible in order to become a professor and researcher of Japanese History in the university.
 During the degree I already worked during a year as a teaching assistant and it was most interesting.
 In another year, I also worked at the Centre d’Estudis i Recerca sobre Àsia Oriental, directed by professor Sean Golden, who also advised my Degree Dissertation, called “La Embajada Keichō (1613-1620) (The Keichō Embassy (1613-1620))”.
 Eventually, I finished the degree with an “Extraordinary Degree Award”.
 After this, I did a Master in World History at Universitat Pompeu Fabra –where I was also an assistant teacher in a Modern History course–, with a Master’s Thesis under the title “Hideyoshi visto desde Castilla.
 Las relaciones entre Castilla y Japón a través de los documentos castellanos, 1592-1599 (Hideyoshi as seen from Castile.
 The relations between Castile and Japan through the Castilian documents, 1592-1599)”, advised by professor Josep Maria Delgado and qualified with 10 points and Honors.

-In mid-2014, I was contacted by a publishing house to ask me to write a book about the history of the samurai, so I spent a lot of time researching this topic.
-Eventually there were some issues with this publisher and I decided not to continue working with them and instead knock on the door of who I think is the best Spanish publishing house specialized in books about Japan right now, Satori, so I told them that I had this project halfway and it turned out they were interested.
+In mid-2014, right between the Master and the PhD, I was contacted by a publishing house to ask me to write a book about the history of the samurai, so I spent a lot of time researching this topic.
+Eventually there were some issues with this publisher and I decided not to continue working with them and instead knock on the door of whom I think is the best Spanish publishing house specialized in books about Japan right now, Satori, so I told them that I had this project halfway, and it turned out they were interested.
 Working with them has been very easy, the book is called Historia de los samuráis, and it was published on May 16, 2016.
 In mid-2018 the American publisher Tuttle Publishing, specialized in books about East Asia, became interested as well, and we all agreed to translate this book into English.
-In this case it’s called A History of the Samurai, and it was published in June 2020.
+In this case, it’s called A History of the Samurai, and it was published in June 2020.
 And less than a year later, in March 2021, it has been republished in Spanish, this time by Alianza Editorial, by which it will be able to reach a much wider audience.

-And that’s more or less everything, I have warned before starting that it would be long, for the record.
-But as I understand that almost everything I have told here may be unimportant if what you want is the basic information, I include it below.
-Best regards!
+And that’s more or less all, I warned before starting that it would be long, for the record.
+But since I understand that almost everything I have said may be unimportant if what you want is the basic information, I include it below.
+All the best!

 Short (and to the point) version

 This is the website of Jonathan López-Vera (Barcelona, 1977), Doctor of History (Universitat Pompeu Fabra), Master in World History (UPF), and graduate in East Asian Studies (Universitat Autònoma de Barcelona).
-Specialist in Japanese History, author of the HistoriaJaponesa.com website, the book Historia de los samuráis (Satori, 2016; Alianza, 2021) / A History of the Samurai (Tuttle, 2020), and co-editor of the journal Asiadémica.
-Member of the ECERM and GRIMSE research groups.
-Associate professor at Universitat Pompeu Fabra.
+Specialist in Japanese History, author of the HistoriaJaponesa.com website, the books Historia de los samuráis (Satori, 2016; Alianza, 2021) / A History of the Samurai (Tuttle, 2020), and Toyotomi Hideyoshi y los europeos (Edicions Universitat de Barcelona, 2021); and co-editor of the journal Asiadémica.
+Margarita Salas postdoctoral researcher at Universitat Pompeu Fabra and Universitat Autònoma de Barcelona.
 CV here.